 - PRE POLYMERIZATION:

 It consists of kettles with agitators, tower feed pumps and jacket hot oil pumps, condensers and vacuum pumps.
 Feed is given to the kettles from ESRM pumps.
 Initiators are added to activate the styrene monomer.
 Kettles are maintained at nearly 120-140 oC by evaporative cooling method and temperature is given to reactors (Kettles) by circulating hot oil through jackets.

 These are maintained under vacuum about 550 mmHg.
-To maintain this high pressure vacuum Liquid Ring pumps are used.
-LRPs are connected to kettles through overhead condensers such that the styrene vapors arising from the kettles are condensed and recycled through QVF to separate water particles if any, this water particles are drained frequently.
+To maintain this high-pressure vacuum Liquid Ring pumps are used.
+LRPs are connected to kettles through overhead condensers such that the styrene vapours arising from the kettles are condensed and recycled through QVF to separate water particles if any, these water particles are drained frequently.

 The polymerized material is subjected to further polymerization in tower type reactors.
 Tower reactors are divided into 5 zones, numbered serially from top to bottom.
 Towers consist of hot oil jacket, inner coils, and three overhead condensers.

 The polymerized material is preheated in DV preheater to flash out higher boiling materials.
-Pre heater is maintained at about 200oc-230oc.
-The polymerized material from towers is transferred into DV preheater from bottom and then sent to devolatilizer from top.
+The preheater is maintained at about 200oc-230oc.
+The polymerized material from towers is transferred into DV preheater from the bottom and then sent to devolatilizer from top.